 A good spell checker can do wonders, but if you use Microsoft Office, Outlook is smart enough to also suggest alternative spellings, words that mean the same thing, or words that are like “the” searched word.

-Most of the words still have meaning likely in the different forms of English but do not exist in Dictionary.
+Most of the words still have meaning likely in the different forms of English but do not exist in the Dictionary.
 In such a scenario, you can add or create your customized dictionary.

 How to Add Word to Outlook Dictionary